 Peas don’t require much fertilizer.
 You can add some sparingly if you think your plants appear to be in need of nutrients.

-But beware of adding too much because peas don’t want or need much nitrogen.
-If you add too much to the soil, you can damage your crop.
+Be sure to use a low-nitrogen fertilizer, because if you add too much nitrogen to the soil, you can damage your crop.

 A lot of times we’ll see weeds coming through in our crops and think that we need to begin pulling them or hoeing our garden.